1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 **“On his visits to AIPB in Leningrad, the president deliberately emphasizes, before meetings of the scientific workers, his categorical disagreements with the director”
 (Medvedev and Lerner, p.
 66)** Go Back to this 6 reasons

-“In 1937 the grassland system reached the level of a state prob¬
-lem, and the first draft of a law to adopt it throughout the
-country was prepared”
-(Medvedev and Lerner, p.
-89)

 “Vil’yams and Pryanishnikov schools.
 The latter
 insisted on the development of mineral fertilizers, one-year
 planting of clover without cereal grass admixture (thus im¬